AndyV773/battleships/README.md

 - **Giving the same Random Values**
     Fixed a bug where the ship was not being appended to the board correctly.
 I forgot that the random function can generate the same values multiple times, which sometimes resulted in only 3 ships being printed instead of 4.
 To fix this, I put the random functions in a while loop with an if statement.

+After uploading to Heroku, I realized that the logic I used to break out of the while loop in the play_game function was incorrect.
+Instead of crashing the game to access the terminal, it should remain in a continuous loop.
+So, I called the new_game function instead and adjusted the output messages for a better user experience.
+I also decided to keep the loop counter and color list to add a bit of character and as a reminder to myself to push to Heroku earlier for testing.

 ### Remaing Bugs
 ## Testing
 ### Manual Testing